Bolan's Zip Gun

 Bolan's Zip Gun is the tenth studio album by English rock band T. Rex, released in February 1975 by record label EMI.

 Eight of the eleven songs on the album had already been released in the US the previous year on the Light of Love album on Casablanca Records.
-Zip Gun was a repackage with three extra tracks.
+Zip Gun was the first release of those songs (and three others) in the UK.
 However, it was the only T. Rex album that failed to chart in the UK.

 Background

 The critical and commercial failure of the ambitious Zinc Alloy and the Hidden Riders of Tomorrow in early 1974 rattled Bolan, who suddenly became uncertain as to what would please the public.
 With Bill Legend having quit the T. Rex lineup at the end of 1973, Davey Lutton was made drummer and new girlfriend Gloria Jones was made a permanent member on clavinet and backing vocals.
 Guitarist Jack Green and singer Pat Hall, who had filled out the band's live lineup in 1973, were dismissed from the group and in July 1974, Dino Dines was added as a second keyboardist.
-That same month, the new lineup's single "Light of Love" could only manage to reach number 22 on the UK charts, T. Rex's worst placing yet, as the press began to savage him as a portly has-been.
+That same month, the new lineup's single "Light of Love" could only manage to reach number 22 on the UK chart, T. Rex's worst placing yet, as the press began to savage him as a portly has-been.
 As a result, his drinking and cocaine use further increased and he soon left England for tax purposes, settling down in the French Riviera and Hollywood Hills.